MattVale1/RPSLib/README.md

 # Third-party packages included:

-`LeanTween` This is the free edition and should also not be redistributed.
-Credit to [LeanTween](https://assetstore.unity.com/packages/tools/animation/leantween-3595) by [dentedpixel](https://github.com/dentedpixel/LeanTween).
+The free edition of [LeanTween](https://assetstore.unity.com/packages/tools/animation/leantween-3595) by [dentedpixel](https://github.com/dentedpixel/LeanTween).
+For all kinds of tweening animations.

-`Steamworks.NET` See the [Documentation](https://steamworks.github.io/gettingstarted/) and [GitHub](https://github.com/rlabrecque/Steamworks.NET).
+[Steamworks](https://steamworks.github.io/gettingstarted/) by [Riley Labrecque](https://github.com/rlabrecque/Steamworks.NET).
+A C# wrapper for  the Steamworks API.

 # Installation:
+Head to [Releases](https://github.com/matthewvale/RPSLib/releases) and grab the files you need.

-- Install `RPS.dll` by dropping the file into your project.
+- (DLL-only) Install `RPS.dll` and `RPS.xml` by dropping the file into your project.
 Ideally in it's own unique folder.
 Simple!

-- Install the RPSLib package by dropping `RPSLib.unitypackage` into your project.
-The package will always contain the latest DLL, so no need to build the project unless you edit the source files.
+- (Unity Package) Install the RPSLib package by dropping `RPSLib.unitypackage` into your project.
+The package will always contain the latest `RPS.dll`, so no need to grab them if yo use the package, nor build the project unless you edit the source files.
 If you do edit the source and make a build, copy the `RPS.dll` and `RPS.xml` into your project, overriding the existing files.

 **Dependencies:**
 - Steamworks.NET (included in RPSLib.unitypackage)